Temerty Faculty of Medicine ↗ MD Program ↗

 If you're still on the fence.

-• Don't email asking for updates weekly.
-The admissions team can't tell you your waitlist position or odds.
-They'll reach out the moment something changes.
+• Don't email asking for your position or odds.
+The admissions team genuinely can't tell you, and they'll reach out the moment something changes.

 Can I defer my offer?